-When it comes to location, the highest average paycheck ($62K per year) can be spotted in Charlotte, N.C.; Austin, Texas ($51K), Colorado Springs, Colo. (around $45K), and Parkersburg, W.Va. (about $28K) are the next top-paying cities.
-By state, Hanger Prosthetics & Orthotics Incorporated pays its California employees the most; the pay rate there is approximately $72K annually.
+When it comes to location, the highest average paycheck (about $62K annually) can be spotted in Charlotte, N.C.; Austin, Texas ($51K), Colorado Springs, Colo. ($45K), and Parkersburg, W.Va. (approximately $28K) are the next top-paying cities.
+By state, Hanger Prosthetics & Orthotics Incorporated employees make the most in California, earning around $72K per year on average.

 Years of Experience

 Survey participants who have worked at Hanger Prosthetics & Orthotics Incorporated for between five and 10 years earn $63K per year on average.
 Overall, the greater share of Hanger Prosthetics & Orthotics Incorporated folks have one to four years of experience and earn an average $40K annually.

 Certifications and Degrees